Guide to HIPAA Texting Rules & HIPAA Compliant Texting Apps + HIPAA Text Message Templates

 Regardless of the HIPAA compliant messaging app you choose, create a free account first.
 This gives you a chance to test drive and understand how things work.

-You’re always free to sign up for a free trial if you’re interested in MessageDesk.
-You can also meet with a messaging expert to answer questions.
+You’re always free to meet with a messaging expert to get started with MessageDesk and get answers to questions.
 They can help you get started.

 3. Set up your SMS phone number